There are two types of driver licences:

 Contact us on 01993 861000 to book and pay for a knowledge test:

-- You must take photo identification with you to test
+- You must take photo identification with you to the test (a passport or photocard driving licence)

 We have introduced a local driver assessment as an alternative to the Driver and Vehicle Standards Agency (DVSA) taxi and private hire test.
 Existing and new applicants can still take the DVSA taxi and private hire test if they wish.